ahmetb/go-linq/README.md

 As noted in LICENSE, this library is distributed on an "as is" basis and author's employment association with Microsoft does not imply any sort of warranty or official representation the company.
-This is purely a personal sid project developed on spare times.
+This is purely a personal side project developed on spare times.

 ## Authors